Aedon

 - Admiral Dobrinia Verówa

 Aedon (Prodroman: Aídōn, from aideîn "to end, break, discontinue" and -ōn active gerund suffix, literally "the ending, breaking, discontinuation"), known to the Mechyrdians as the End of the Cycle, to the Tylans as the Kuret Vilar (Tyl. "great evil"), to Fulkreykk and the Drakhassi as the Primordial Exterminator, and to its worshippers as the Eternal Eminence, is the current form of the psychic energy that composes the Veil: a plane of existence beneath the material universe composed of psychic energy.
-Currently, due to Aedon's nature as a god of destruction and corruption, the Veil is a powerfully destructive energy, requiring strong discipline to avoid its influence.
+Currently, due to Aedon's nature as a collective of gods that, in unison, represent evil and corruption, the Veil is a powerfully destructive energy, requiring strong discipline to avoid its influence.

 The symbol of Aedon